Reopening California from Quarantine Info – COVID-19 Issues

 - Stage 4: End of Stay at Home Order

-Updates about reopening San Diego, April 15, 2021 : San Diego County is the Orange Tier indication widespread risk.
+Updates about reopening San Diego June 8, 2021: Beginning June 9, 2021, San Diego County will be the Yellow Tier minimal risk indication.
 For up to date information on what businesses are permitted to reopen and safe reopening guidelines, see the County’s Safe Reopening plan here

 California Stay-at-Home Order